 - Discover, map and selectively block signalling pathways that mediate innate immunity.

 - Discover links between surveillance, metabolism and inflammation in innate immunity.

 - Develop fluorescent proteins, peptides and drugs to target protein-protein interactions in innate immune cells and their interactions with cancer cells.

 - Target specific proteins on specific innate immune cells that mediate immune responses.

-- Image dendritic cells and receptors to study structure and function.
+- Image dendritic cells, NK cells and receptors to study structure and function in innate immunity.

 Imaging CoE researchers at the University of Queensland have discovered some important clues connecting inflammation in the liver to tissue scarring that can lead to liver cirrhosis and cancer.
 They found an important group of enzymes that contributes to inflammation in the liver and drives secretion of proteins that cause fibrosis and hepatic cell death.

 Viral hepatitis infections, high fat diets or excessive alcohol consumption can result in persistent inflammation and tissue damage in the liver and reduce its capacity to regenerate and maintain functions.
 When damaged tissue is not repaired there is a build-up of tissue scarring or fibrosis that blocks blood flow in the liver and starves liver cells to death.
 Liver fibrosis can progress to cirrhosis and then to liver cancer.